miooim/mf/README.md

 # install the dependencies with npm
 $ npm install

-# start the client server
+# start the client and backend server
 $ npm start

-# start the server
-$ npm start:api
 ```

 go to [http://localhost:5080](http://localhost:5080) in your browser.